 Below are a few highlights of how we are addressing specific needs of communities through volunteering and local grants.

 Fire departments, EMS and law enforcement agencies are integral in keeping the general public safe.
 At ConocoPhillips, it is our collective goal to prevent all injuries, occupational illnesses, unsafe practices and incidents of environmental harm from our activities.
 However, in the event of an incident, we recognize our collaboration with first responders is vital.

 That is why we support local public safety agencies through events like the annual Bad Boy Blast sporting clays tournament in the Permian Basin.
-In 2014, More than 1,100 registered shooters and employee volunteers helped raise approximately $435,000 during the 12th annual Bad Boy Blast competition in Stanton, Texas.
-The proceeds, which were more than double the organization’s fundraising goal, benefitted the volunteer fire departments of Andrews, Ector, Howard, and Midland counties, as well as the Odessa, Texas, Crime Stoppers.
-Over the past 12 years, this ConocoPhillips-sponsored event raised nearly $2 million for first responders and law enforcement agencies.
+Employee volunteers help raise money during the Bad Boy Blast competition in Stanton, Texas.
+The proceeds benefit the volunteer fire departments of Andrews, Ector, Howard, and Midland counties, as well as the Odessa, Texas, Crime Stoppers.

 Contribution to Health Programs